seniorcorel/fnd-ivs-auction-demo-simple/README.md

 ### C. Allow permissions

-- In the Streamer page, you will be asked for permissions to access the microphone and camera.
+- On the Streamer page, you will be asked for permissions to access the microphone and camera.
-- Click “Allow”
+- Click `Allow`

 ### D. Start Stream

-- In the Streamer page, click the green button `Go LIVE`
+- On the Streamer page, click the green `Go LIVE` button
 - Wait 5 seconds before `LIVE` label shows up.

-- In the Viewers page, the stream show start playing
+- On the Viewers page, the stream show start playing

 ### Result!